ThinkMarkets Broker Review

-ThinkMarkets is an international firm with offices in London, Melbourne, as well as hubs in the Asian Pacific, the Middle East, North Africa, Europe, and South America as well.
+ThinkMarkets is an international firm with offices in London, Melbourne, as well as operating hubs in Europe, the Middle East, and South Africa.
 With this being the case, it is a truly international brokerage that can give you access to the world’s financial markets.

-ThinkMarkets allows traders to trade global markets in the form of CFD markets, including indices, shares, metals, commodities, cryptocurrencies, and then, of course, there is a Forex trading available, giving you the opportunity to truly traverse the financial world, taking advantage of the global correlation between markets, as well as giving you an opportunity to avoid correlations if needed.
+ThinkMarkets allows traders to trade global markets in the form of CFD markets, including indices, shares, metals, commodities, cryptocurrencies, as well as spot forex trading.
+The goal of the company is to give you the opportunity to truly traverse the financial world, taking advantage of the global interconnectedness between markets.

-ThinkMarkets opened in 2010 by a group of registered professionals in London as well as Melbourne, Australia, using the latest technology to facilitate trades across the world.
-They are heavily regulated and insured, giving you the ability to be at ease when it comes to your segregated funds.
-Being regulated by the FCA, the Financial Conduct Authority in the United Kingdom allows for compensation of 50,000 British pounds.
-Not only that, they have purchase Excess of FSCS Insurance, which keeps investors insured up to 1 million British pounds.
-Beyond that, they are also registered by the Australian Securities and Investment Commission and hold an Australian Financial Services License.
+ThinkMarkets opened in 2010 by a group of industry professionals from Chicago which established the multi-regulatory structure of the company in Melbourne, Australia, and London in the UK, using the latest technology to facilitate trades across multiple asset classes.
+The company is heavily regulated and insured, giving you the ability to be at ease when it comes to your deposits which are held in segregated accounts.
+Being regulated by the FCA, the Financial Conduct Authority in the United Kingdom enables compensation of up to 50,000 British pounds from the UK FSCS (Financial Services Compensation Scheme).
+Not only that, the broker has purchased Excess of FSCS Insurance, which keeps investors insured up to 1 million British pounds.
+Beyond that, the company is also regulated by the Australian Securities and Investment Commission and holds an Australian Financial Services License.